tlswg/tlswg.github.io/index.md

         <h2>Implementations</h2>
         <p>Many TLS and DTLS implementations exist.
 Check out our record of
             <a href="https://github.com/tlswg/tlswg-wiki/blob/master/IMPLEMENTATIONS.md">implementations</a> and their properties.</p>
         <p>Do you have an implementation not listed?
-Please submit a Pull Request and include it!</p>
+Please <a href="https://github.com/tlswg/tlswg.github.io/pulls">submit a Pull Request</a> and include it!</p>
     </div>
     <div class="col-sm-4">
         <h2>Participation</h2>